annaorteu/wrath/README.md

 #### Comparison of populations:

 If comparing two populations that differ in a structural variant, it can be useful to plot the barcode sharing between windows of the two populations.
 This can be done by using the script [sv_detection/plot_2matrices_tegether.py](sv_detection/plot_2matrices_together.py) and providing a list of bam files for each population.
-The plot will show the barcode sharing between windows of each population, one in the upper triangle and the other in the lower triangle.
+The plot will show the barcode sharing between windows of each population, population 1 (-m1) in the lower triangle and population 2 (-m2) in the upper triangle.

 ![two_populations](example_run/two_populations.png)